 The terms $HI{on,MS}$ and $HI{off,MS}$ in Equation 4 are summed total heat inputvalues for the reporting and nonreporting periods, respectively, calculated from matching sources (MS) in the same state that have similar source classification codes (SCCs).
-Section 6 below provides details on how similar sources are identified.
+Section 6 of Adelman et al (2011) provides details on how similar sources are identified.